KingRay171/paper-trading-sim/README.md

 # Stock Market Game
-paper-trading-sim will be a game where the goal is to generate the highest returns possible trading real securities and derivatives with simulated funds
+paper-trading-sim is a game where the goal is to generate the highest returns possible trading real securities and derivatives with simulated funds

 [Changelog »](https://github.com/KingRay171/paper-trading-sim/blob/main/CHANGELOG.rst)